erikrl2/Notes/README.md

 ## Explanation

 Notes are organized in a directory specified by the environment variable `$NOTES_DIR`.
-Inside this directory there are semesters and inside that are modules.
+Inside this directory there are semesters with modules/subjects.
 The current semester is specified by the environment variable `$SEMESTER`.

     C:/Users/Erik/Dropbox/Notes
     ├── sem1